-How To Prepare: Place the resin lumps and turpentine in a tightly capped bottle, agitate daily until the resin has dissolved, which will require a few days.
+How To Prepare: Place the resin lumps and turpentine in a tightly capped bottle, agitate daily until the resin has dissolved, which may require a few days.
 If the dammar lumps contain impurities, strain through cheesecloth into a clean bottle.

-How to Use: To use as a final varnish on tempera painting, dilute the solution with four times as much turpentine.
+How to Use: To use as a final varnish on a painting, dilute the solution with four times as much turpentine.
 This recipe is best for use in emulsifying or combining with other ingredients to make mediums.
 This dammar solution dries in about one hour.

 Preparation of Pigments for Tempera